-On my first round-the-world trip in 2006, I planned everything.
-I knew where I was going and staying, for how long, and how I would get there.
-But over the years, how I plan my travel has changed.
+On my first round-the-world trip in 2006, I planned everything out beforehand.
+I knew where I was going, staying, for how long, and how I would get there.
+And then half-way through I ditched the plan and went with the flow.
+Over the years, how I plan my travel has changed.
 Now, I’m a last-minute planner and rarely travel with any set itinerary.
 Years of long-term travel has made me much better at going with the flow.
 When plans change or things go wrong, I just roll with it.
 Life on the road works out in the end and mishaps are just part of the journey.

 Traveling without a plan gives you incredible flexibility.
 Since nothing is booked far in advance, you aren’t tethered to one itinerary and can pivot to something different when you change your mind or something better comes along.
 Letting the day unfold randomly can lead to exciting and unplanned adventures.
 I changed my plans to meet a friend on an island in Thailand and stayed for a month.
 Another time, I met a girl in Phnom Penh, Cambodia, delayed my departure a few days, and we ended up traveling and dating for five months.

 I wouldn’t have had those or many other experiences if I had rigidly kept to my planned itinerary and schedule.

 However, most new travelers are the opposite – they over plan their trips.
 Their entire route is scheduled, sometimes down to the specific hour.
 Two days here, three days there.
 I understand why people do that.
 Countless itineraries appear in my inbox from people who are attempting to see all of Europe in three weeks or Southeast Asia in two months.
 When you have limited time, you want to see as much as possible.
 You don’t want to waste a single second.
 That’s true whether you have two weeks or two months of travel ahead of you.
 Few people travel forever, so there is always a finish line that looms large.
 It’s a race against the clock.